hclivess/nado/README.md

 ## What is NADO?

-Nado is just another blockchain written from scratch with a highly experimental consensus algorithm, which is supposed to provide effortless mining for all participants with a public IP address.
-Nado is not a classic proof-of-work blockchain like Bitcoin.
+NADO is just another blockchain written from scratch with a highly experimental consensus algorithm, which is supposed to provide effortless mining for all participants with a public IP address.
+NADO is not a classic proof-of-work blockchain like Bitcoin.
 Unlike most other crypto, its focus is on accessibility to rewards for everyone.
 It has a fully elastic reward mechanism, rewarding users only when transactions are happening on the chain.